Hairdressing Insurance From £3.76 A Month

 With cover for your hairdressing equipment and stock also available, the policy can protect you for loss or theft of your products and tools of the trade.
 There is also the option to add Employers’ Liability and Personal Accident cover if required.

 You can purchase your Hairdressing Insurance online for just £53.54 a year, with the option to pay in monthly, interest-free instalments.
-Tell us your turnover and when you want the policy to start and you’ll get an instant price.
+Get an instant quote by completing our short online quote form below.

 Get an instant quote